 Professional education includes two years of study beyond the baccalaureate level.
 The application deadline is February 1 prior to the summer/fall semester in which classes begin.
 Admissions decisions are made by April 1.
 Class enrollment is limited each year.
-Admission requires (1) completing the online application, (2) a cumulative GPA of 3.0 on a 4.0 scale, (3) a GPA of 3.0 on a 4.0 scale in undergraduate audiology and speech pathology courses, (4) demonstration of superior oral and written communication skills, (5) completion of a telephone interview with the Admissions Committee, (6) above-average scores on the verbal, quantitative, and analytical subtests of the Graduate Record Examination (GRE), (7) proof of appropriate immunizations against infectious diseases, and (8) an earned baccalaureate degree or its equivalent in the area of speech, language and hearing sciences from an accredited institution.
-Applicants who have earned undergraduate degrees in fields other than speech, language and hearing sciences may apply to the graduate program, but must take one year (two semesters) of leveling course work.
-Students may take the leveling courses and then apply to the graduate program, or apply and be accepted to the graduate program and complete the leveling courses before beginning graduate studies.
+Admission requires (1) completion of the online application, (2) a cumulative GPA of 3.0 on a 4.0 scale, (3) a GPA of 3.0 on a 4.0 scale in undergraduate audiology and speech pathology courses, (4) demonstration of superior oral and written communication skills, (5) completion of a telephone interview with the Admissions Committee, (6) above-average scores on the verbal, quantitative, and analytical subtests of the Graduate Record Examination (GRE), (7) proof of appropriate immunizations against infectious diseases, and (8) an earned baccalaureate degree or its equivalent in the area of speech, language and hearing sciences from an accredited institution.

+Applicants who have earned undergraduate degrees in fields other than speech, language and hearing sciences must take one year (two semesters) of leveling course work.
 Provisional admission may be offered to applicants with a GPA of less than 3.0.
 Such applications will be reviewed on an individual basis.

-Students are required to adhere to all policies as outlined by the Department of Speech, Language, and Hearing Sciences, the School of Allied Health Sciences and Texas Tech University Health Sciences Center.
+Students are required to adhere to all policies as outlined by the Department of Speech, Language, and Hearing Sciences, the School of Allied Health Sciences, and Texas Tech University Health Sciences Center.
 Students also have specific rights as outlined in the student handbook.